-NSFR (Net Stable Funding Ratio)
+A. NSFR (Net Stable Funding Ratio)

 The NSFR ratio came into force in June 2021 with a required regulatory limit of 100%.
-The ratio has a large weighting in (more stable) customer deposits in the Group's funding structure and limited use of wholesale markets for short-term funding.
-This provides a balanced funding structure, which would result in an NSFR of 142% at the end of 2022.
+The ratio has a large weighting in customer deposits in the Group's funding structure and limited use of wholesale markets for short-term funding.
+This provides a balanced funding structure, resulting in an NSFR of 144% at the end of 2023.